 Panamanian gastronomy is very rich.
 Chicken and rice are the most used ingredients and you will find them prepared in a million different ways.

-- The “sancocho” is a typical soup made with chicken and vegetable and one of the favorites meals for women of color and the Panamanian people.
+- The “sancocho” is a typical soup made with chicken and vegetables and one of the favorites meals for women of color and the Panamanian people.

 - Fish is also important in the culinary tradition of Panama, and you will find plenty of places preparing and selling “ceviche”, a refreshing dish of seafood marinated in lime juice.